 It’s not just ConBody’s workouts that are “prison-style” though.
 It’s also the space itself.
 When class begins, a prison cell gate slams shut.
 There’s a “mugshot wall” where clients can take photos after their workout with a sign bearing the business slogan: Do the time.

 “A lot of people say it's a little bit gimmicky because of the mugshot wall and the prison gate and all that stuff,” Marte said.
 But he feels it’s his gimmick to claim.

 “The reason why I did this and fitted out the whole space like this was I was just tired of hiding.
 I felt like this is freedom for me.”

-Instead of having to hide or be ashamed of his criminal record, Marte said that ConBody’s theme empowers him and the other formerly incarcerated people he’s hired to own their pasts.
-And, for once, the “gimmick” — their records — has been an advantage instead of a deal-breaker, setting them apart from other fitness companies.
+Instead of having to hide or be ashamed of his criminal record, Marte said that ConBody’s theme empowers formerly incarcerated people to own their pasts.
+And, for once, their records are an advantage instead of a deal-breaker, setting them apart from other fitness companies.

-To date, Marte has hired 26 other formerly incarcerated individuals and has seen a zero-recidivism rate, meaning no one has been re-incarcerated — his proudest achievement so far.
+To date, Marte has hired 26 other formerly incarcerated individuals.
+His proudest achievement so far is that he has seen a zero-recidivism rate, meaning no one has been re-incarcerated.

 “That’s pretty much unheard of by any nonprofit or for-profit business tackling the criminal justice space.
 And what we've done has worked.
 The community that we build has really changed a lot of perceptions,” Marte said.